Nuclear Safeguards Act 2000

-The Nuclear Safeguards Act 2000 (2000 c.
-5) is an Act of Parliament of the United Kingdom.
-Its effect was to enact in the UK the provisions of the 1998 Treaty on the Non-Proliferation of Nuclear Weapons.
+The Nuclear Safeguards Act 2000 (c.
+5) is an act of the Parliament of the United Kingdom concerning nuclear regulation.

 Background

 Prior to the Gulf war Iraq had been undertaking a secret nuclear weapons programme, despite having a safeguards agreement with the International Atomic Energy Agency.
 It was therefore thought appropriate to strengthen the international nuclear safeguards system by allowing the agency rights of access to nuclear facilities.
 These new powers were enacted by the provisions of the Treaty on the Non-Proliferation of Nuclear Weapons of 22 September 1998.

+Provisions

 The act gives the UK Government the power to provide a strengthened nuclear safeguards system in the United Kingdom.
 It provides an additional protocol to the nuclear safeguards agreement with the European Atomic Energy Community and the International Atomic Energy Agency.

-Provisions

-Long title: An Act to enable effect to be given to the protocol signed at Vienna on 22nd September 1998 additional to the agreement for the application of safeguards in the United Kingdom in connection with the Treaty on the Non-Proliferation of Nuclear Weapons; to allow effect to be given to that agreement in certain territories outside the United Kingdom; and for connected purposes.

-The Act received Royal Assent on 25th May 2000.
+This protocol was to the 1998 Treaty on the Non-Proliferation of Nuclear Weapons.